-Tokyo Olympics without spectators should remain an option, Komeito chief says
+Tokyo Olympics may be held without spectators, says Suga

+“I’ve said before there is a possibility of there being no spectators,” Suga said when asked by a reporter whether fans would be allowed at the venues.
+“In any case, we will act with the safety and security of the Japanese people as our top priority.”

+Suga said any decision will be made by consensus among the five organizers including the Tokyo metropolitan government and the International Olympic Committee.

-The leader of Komeito, the smaller party in Japan’s ruling coalition, said Thursday that barring spectators from the Tokyo Olympics should remain an option amid concerns of a sharp rebound in COVID-19 infections.
+The leader of Komeito, the smaller party in Japan’s ruling coalition, said earlier in the day that barring spectators from the Olympics should remain an option.

-Natsuo Yamaguchi’s remarks come as Prime Minister Yoshihide Suga mulls whether to extend a quasi-state of emergency covering the capital and surrounding prefectures, with less than a month until the games begin.
+The remarks by Suga and Komeito’s Natsuo Yamaguchi come as Suga mulls whether to extend a quasi-state of emergency covering the capital and surrounding prefectures, with less than a month until the games begin.

 “I’ve said we need to be on the lookout for a rebound in infections, and that’s exactly what we are seeing now,” Yamaguchi told reporters.
 “I hope the government will remain open to the possibility of there being no spectators, and inform the public of any decisions in a timely manner.”